Governors Order Residents To Stay Home As Confirmed U.S. Cases Of COVID-19 Rise

 Italy's grim milestone

+Worldwide, confirmed total cases of COVID-19, the disease caused by the coronavirus, surpassed 300,000 worldwide over the weekend, according to data from Johns Hopkins University.

-With the number of cases in the U.S. continuing to climb, Italy has reached a grim milestone with its death toll — now exceeding 4,800 deaths, which is larger than the death count reported in China, where the disease was first diagnosed.
+Italy has reached a grim milestone with its death toll — now exceeding 4,800 deaths, which is larger than the death count reported in China, where the disease was first diagnosed.

 In response to the record-setting numbers, Italy is shutting down all production facilities except those essential to maintaining the nation's supply chain.